 Sheep Worrying Advice for Lambing Time

 Reports of dog attacks on sheep, seem to be a common occurrence in the media.
-These dog attacks can result in death of the ewe and lambs being carried or serious injury can be prevented by dog owners being responsible in the countryside.
+Dog attacks can result in serious injury or death of the ewe and their lambs, and these can be prevented by dog owners being responsible in the countryside.
 Worrying of sheep has serious implications to animal welfare, the farmers finances, but also results in added emotional stress of farmers who find dead or injured stock during what is an already stressful period in the farming calendar.

-To assist in reducing the problem, The Dogs (protection of Livestock (Amendment) (Scotland) Act 2021, came into force in November 2021.
-Where owners of dogs worrying livestock can be fined up to £40,000 or sent to prison for 12 months.
+To assist in reducing the problem, The Dogs (protection of Livestock (Amendment) (Scotland) Act 2021, came into force in November 2021, where owners of dogs worrying livestock can be fined or sent to prison for 12 months.
 As land managers and livestock farmers, there are limited options to help reduce livestock worrying, however some options may be as follows.

 The NSA have a number of signs, which can be downloaded free from their website for farmers to display on footpaths and gates.